 The best event planner will provide people with plenty of testimonials and positive customer reviews upon request.
 Once you find an event planner who looks trustworthy, it’s time for clients do a little digging into what services they provide and what their typical event process looks like.

 First thing first: Do they offer the services clients need?
 If you are planning a wedding, you don’t want to hire a corporate event manager.
 Often, individual event planners will specialize in a particular type of event to keep their portfolio clean.

 Event planning teams, on the other hand, will offer a variety of services for all of your event planning needs, as they have the specialists available and can work around your schedule more easily than an individual can.

-Above all else, it is important that you get along with the event planner and can work with them in a professional setting.
+Above all else, it is important that clients get along with the event planner and can work with them in a professional setting.
 Your event planner will need to be in contact with you throughout the planning and post-event process to ensure everyone goes smoothly.
 If their work ethic or personality does not mesh with yours, it will be difficult to coordinate details of the event together.

 “You should then ask each finalist or firm about their business, their experience with past events, and how they plan for contingencies.
 A good planner will walk you through a discussion about your event's overall objectives, timeline, budget, guest count, and personal preferences, and also ask questions about your organization.”

 Depending on the event and the event planner, clients may have additional questions to ask.
 It is important to have all questions answered before hiring the business so people know what to expect when working with the event planner.